zyIenox/zyIenox/README.md

 # Hello!
 Welcome to my profile.
 I am a frontend and backend (mainly backend) developer.
-I (sometimes) do freelancing.
 If you need to contact me, my contacts and socials are both listed below.

 ## Contacts and Socials
 - Twitter: [xOIympian](https://twitter.com/xOIympian)